 “Shit,” I muttered.
 I made several attempts to call but received no answer.

 As I raced into the woods, the sounds of animals suddenly ceased.
-I expected a cacophony of nocturnal creatures at the very least and the rustling from whatever home I disturbed but instead, there was nothing.
+I expected a cacophony of nocturnal creatures or at the very least the rustling from the animals from whatever home I disturbed but instead, there was nothing.
 It was as if sound itself had disappeared.
 I could not even hear my feet as they raced below.

 Tree branches seemed to move, toward me like little arms and fingers.
 They acted not as if they were trying to grab me.
-Instead, they acted as if they needed comfort and protection from something that gripped their metaphorical hearts with fear.
+Instead, they seemed as though they needed comfort and protection from something that gripped their metaphorical hearts with fear if such things are even possible.

 I sprinted in with only one thing on my mind, finding Charles Truman.
-Had I been in a more rational and less panicked state, the shock of what happened to Lars most certainly playing a factor, I would have acquired tools or at least requested the services of specialists that would have helped track the phone’s signal.
+Had I been in a more rational and less panicked state, the shock of what happened to Lars and the suddenness of Charles’s call certainly served as a distraction of sorts, I would have acquired tools or at least requested the services of specialists that would have helped track the phone’s signal before venturing into the woods.

 At my feet lied a dismembered corpse wearing the remnants of a torn-up suit.
 His body was like the others, stabbed beyond recognition.
 There were more holes than flesh.
 It was Charles Truman.

-Next to him was a brown satchel, his signature top-hat, now full of holes and blood, and a pile of dust.
-His bag was empty and contained no residue.
-A small gust blew the grains of sand away before I had to scrutinize them further.
-What the man carried would forever remain a mystery to me.
+Next to him was a brown satchel, his signature top-hat full of holes and blood, and a pile of dust.
+His bag contained a large pile of dust but a sudden gust of wind blew all the grains of sands away before I had to chance to properly scrutinize them.
+What it was and what it was going to be used for will forever remain a mystery to me.

 My ears perked.
 I heard what seemed to be a woman’s sobs.
-My head darted back and forth trying to locate the noise.
-When I had listened well enough to at least hazard a guess, I walked toward the sound’s origin.
+My head darted back and forth to locate the noise.
+After I listened well enough to at least hazard a guess, I walked apprehensively in the direction of the noise.

-With each step, the figure seemed more familiar.
+Within a few steps, I was managed to see a figure in the distance.
+At first, it was nothing more than a blob but as I continued to walk toward the individual, the person grew more recognizable.
 It was piecemeal.
 First, I recognized the shoes, then the dress.
 The style of her outfit was first recognizable then the color.
 Her flaxen hair came into view and then too were her braids.

 “Mary, is that you?”